 As a General Member you will be invited to attend the Annual General Meeting every year, be eligible to cast a vote on issues requiring member agreement and meet other like-minded customers, staff and board members at the AGM.
 Having an enthusiastic and representative general membership informs and supports our vision to improve lives and places.

-Please see our Membership Policy for more infomation or download our application form.
+Please see our Membership Policy and, if you wish to proceed, please complete our online application form.
 If you would like more information or would simply like to have a chat about General Membership please call Anne Ross on 01475 788851.

 Customer Involvement Impact Assessment